finbourne/lusid-sdk-java/sdk/docs/TranslationApi.md

 <a id="translateTradeTickets"></a>
 # **translateTradeTickets**
-> TranslateTradeTicketsResponse translateTradeTickets(translateTradeTicketRequest)
+> TranslateTradeTicketsResponse translateTradeTickets(translateTradeTicketRequest).execute();

 [EXPERIMENTAL] TranslateTradeTickets: Translate trade ticket

 Translates one or more trade tickets into the given target dialect.
 In the request each trade ticket definition should be keyed by a unique correlation id.
 This id is ephemeral  and is not stored by LUSID.
 It serves only as a way to easily identify each trade ticket in the response.
 The response will return both the collection of successfully translated trade tickets in the target dialect,  as well as those that failed.
 For the failures a reason will be provided explaining why the trade ticket could not be updated or inserted.

 ### Example
 ```java